4GeeksAcademy/python-pandas-tutorial/.learn/exercises/02.2-import/README.md

 Now let's add Pandas into our script by using the `import` command.

-The `import` command is meant for loading 3rd part libraries (like Pandas) or other Python files that you have created (which we will do in the future).
+The `import` command is meant for loading 3rd-party libraries (like Pandas) or other Python files that you have created (which we will do in the future).

 ## 📝 Instructions: